zafar-saleem/frame/README.md

 });
 </pre>

-To use pub/sub events system, call CORE.Events.trigger() function to trigger and event and CORE.Events.listen() to listen the triggered events.
+<p>To use pub/sub events system, call CORE.Events.trigger() function to trigger and event and CORE.Events.listen() to listen the triggered events.</p>

 <pre>
 CORE.register('moduleName', {